kdheepak/blog/content/28-pelican-margin-notes-with-pandoc.md

 Firstly, I'm not using Pelican's built in reader for Markdown files, but instead am using Pandoc.
 I wrote a pretty long post on using
 [Pandoc for academic writing](/writing-papers-with-markdown.html); I think it's safe to say that I'm a fan of Pandoc.
 Pelican has better built-in support for RestructuredText compared to Markdown, but plugins allow you to do pretty much everything you want with Markdown as your source file format.
-However the number of plugins required to get everything you want working quickly adds up^[Not that's a bad thing.
-The way Pelican signals works I believe will only activate a plugin if it has to, so it doesn't slow down your deployment process.].
-I've used Pandoc for other projects before and wanted to see if I could get it working in my blogging workflow.
+However the number of plugins required to get everything you want working quickly adds up.[^1] I've used Pandoc for other projects before and wanted to see if I could get it working in my blogging workflow.
 I've since incorporated Pandoc and it seems to be working quite well.
 Getting jupyter notebooks working with Pandoc was a bit of challenge though, but I was able to get past it by writing a filter for converting Jupyter notebooks with Pandoc.

+[^1]: Not that's a bad thing.
+I believe the way Pelican signals works will only activate a plugin if it has to, so it doesn't slow down your deployment process.

 And as I mentioned earlier, one of the main purposes of this implementation was because I was curious to see how far I could push this static site generation workflow.
 So if you are not using Pandoc in Pelican, you will not be